Educational leaders play a critical role in:

 - establishing and maintaining a culture of inclusion that celebrates the diversity of our school communities, and values the contribution of all students

-- enabling and supporting staff to participate in professional learning to support the inclusion of students with an ASD
+- enabling and supporting staff to participate in professional learning to support the inclusion of students on the autism spectrum

 - leading ongoing review and evaluation and flexible and adaptive future planning